Garlic Chutney Recipe (Rajasthani Style)

 Variations

 Using Fresh Chillies – Replace dry red chilies with fresh red chilies.
 Slit the fresh chilies and remove their seeds.
 Fry the garlic, ginger, and cumin seeds in oil.
 Add them to a blender along with fresh chilies and blend until smooth.
-However, the shelf life of the lasun chutney will be less.
+However, the shelf life of the lasun chutney will be shorter.

 Red Chili Powder – To prepare it with red chili powder, skip using dry red chilies in the recipe.
 Fry the garlic, ginger, and cumin seeds in oil.
 Add them to a blender with ยผ cup of Kashmiri red chilli powder and blend to make the red chilli garlic chutney.